agcty/nextjs-advanced-starter/README.md

 The reason why I created this template in the first place is because I absolutely hate having to copy the same config over to a new project everytime and I don't really want to use existing templates because there always seems to be something wrong with them.
 Either the config is weird or the maintainers are not transparent with features.

-**Inviting you to collaborate** That being said I wholeheartedly invite you to critizise this template from every angle.
+**Inviting you to collaborate**
+That being said I invite you to leave your critique about this template.
 If there's something wrong with ESLint, if prettier doesn't work as expected, if there's a new version of React or if the README is not transparent enough please don't hesitate to open an issue or (even better) a pull request.
 I've had enough with templates that don't work.

 ## Features